franpossetto/revit-csv/README.md

 ## Overview

-RevitCSV is a simple Revit plugin that allows users to export model element data to a CSV file.
+- RevitCSV is a simple Revit plugin that allows users to export model element data to a CSV file.
+Files are saved to the `C:\revit-csv\{project_name}` folder, using a `{date}-export.csv` naming convention.
-Use it to quickly get a structured overview of your model contents.